Digital Rights for All

 In order to address the root causes of these issues and achieve long-lasting change, the agenda for tackling them must be set by the groups most affected by them.
 As it stands, however, the digital rights field does not fully represent the lived experiences of people affected by structural forms of oppression.
 Meanwhile, while many racial, social and economic justice organisations have begun to address digital issues, some require additional support and expertise to expand their work into the digital context.

-To help bridge this gap, DFF has led a new initiative to support the development of a digital rights agenda led by racial, social and economic justice organisations.
-It aims to promote meaningful, racial, social and economic justice initiatives to challenge discriminatory design, development, and use of technologies, through policy, advocacy, and strategic litigation efforts.
+To help bridge this gap, DFF led an initiative to support the development of a digital rights agenda led by racial, social and economic justice organisations.
+It aimed to promote meaningful, racial, social and economic justice initiatives to challenge discriminatory design, development, and use of technologies, through policy, advocacy, and strategic litigation efforts.

 Strategic litigation